daverix/slingerORM/README.md

       public Date Created;
     }

-The mapper will then require you to pass an instance of this class in the constructor:
+The storage class will then require you to pass in the mapper because it doesn't have an empty constructor anymore:

     Mapper<ExampleEntity> mapper = new ExampleEntityMapper(new MyCustomSerializer());